MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step3-copy-to-migrations.md

 - M365-collaboration
 - SPMigration
 search.appverid: MET150
-description: "Step 3: Copy to migrations using Migration Manager."
+description: "Learn what the third step in using Migration Manager to migrate Google Drive."
 ---

-# Step 3: Copy to migrations (preview)
+# Step 3: Copy to migrations (Preview)

 >[!Note]
 > Features described in this topic are part of a publicpreview release.
 The content and the functionality may change and are not subject to the standard SLAs for support.